• Level 2

 5. State how to take into account the link between Risk Assessment and the need to ensure appropriate Care and Support Planning.

-Risk Assessment Course Topics
+Risk Assessment Course Outline

 1. Introduction to Risk Assessment and Management

-• Definition of risk assessment in social care
+• What risk assessment means in care

 2. Statutory and Regulatory Bodies in Risk Management